-Freycinet National Park and its crowning jewel, Wine Glass Bay, is one of Tasmania’s most well known land marks.
+Freycinet National Park and its crowning jewel, Wine Glass Bay, is one of Tasmania’s most well-known landmarks.

 It’s not hard to see why this beautiful bay of pure white sand and clear aqua waters enclosed by epic rocky headlands has become the poster for so many tourism campaigns.
 It’s something straight from an adventure movie.
 And, if you’re not content just gazing at the bay from above or walking its white sandy beach, you may choose to join the adventure yourself.

-The Freycinet Peninsula Circuit is an almost thirty kilometer long, self-sufficient, multi-day hike that ranks amongst Tasmania’s best.
-The Freycinet Peninsula Circuit trail takes walkers along stunning and desolate beaches, high into the sclerophyll forest of Mount Freycinet, up and over the windswept scrub of Mount Graham, and back down into the bay, where a campsite amongst the white dunes, adorned with whale bones and shells welcomes weary walkers with unparalleled beauty.
+The Freycinet Peninsula Circuit is an almost thirty kilometers long, self-sufficient, multi-day hike that ranks amongst Tasmania’s best.
+The Freycinet Circuit takes walkers along stunning and desolate beaches, high into the sclerophyll forest of Mount Freycinet, up and over the windswept scrub of Mount Graham, and back down into the bay, where a campsite amongst the white dunes, adorned with whale bones and shells welcomes weary walkers with unparalleled beauty.

 But the walk is no small undertaking and shouldn’t be underestimated.
-Whether you are a complete novice, a bushwalking expert, or somewhere in the middle like us, there are a few things you should know before you walk the Freycinet Pensinula Circuit.
+Whether you are a complete novice, a bushwalking expert, or somewhere in the middle like us, there are a few things you should know before you walk the Freycinet Peninsula Circuit.

 1. Is the Freycinet Peninsula Walk Difficult?